Biologic Therapies for Cancer Treatment

 - What are the side effects?

-Lymphocytes—This type of white blood cells are concentrated in areas of the body that commonly encounter hostile invaders (eg, gastrointestinal system, respiratory system, lyphatic system).
+- Lymphocytes—concentrated in areas of the body that commonly encounter hostile invaders (stomach and intestines, lungs, and lymph system).
 Types of lymphocytes include:

 - Cytotoxic T cells—directly attack infected or cancer cells